Have You Experienced Medical Malpractice?

 This expert witness will generally be a doctor or some other type of medical professional.
 He or she may also be needed to help establish the standard of care that you should have received, and how your physician failed to provide that care.

 Based on the brief details provided here, do you believe you may have a legitimate medical malpractice case against a doctor in Florida?

 If you or a loved one has been harmed as a direct result of physician negligence, take action.
-Call immediately and a lawyer representing Big Al can get to work on your case.
+Call 1-800-HURT-123 immediately and speak to your local Attorney Big Al.